Welcome Blessings!

 Now, heartburn here and there is pretty standard.
 But it might be something more when it starts happening all the time when it becomes a regular guest at your dinner table.
 That’s when we’re talking about GERD, or gastroesophageal reflux disease, which is acid reflux that’s become a chronic problem.
 And yeah, it can lead to some not-so-fun complications.

 But before you start picturing the worst, let’s discuss some simple ways to face this.
-We’ll walk through easy changes you can make in your daily routine, natural remedies that might be the ticket, and, most importantly, when to chat with your doctor.
+We’ll walk through easy changes you can make in your daily routine, natural remedies that might be the ticket, and, most importantly, when to talk to your doctor.
 Let’s get that fire under control and make you feel comfortable again!

 1. Dietary Triggers